braze-inc/braze-docs/_docs/_developer_guide/platform_wide/getting_started/integration_overview.md

 ## Integration {#integration}
+![Abstract pyramid graphic representing the flow of information from a data source to a user device.][29]{: style="max-width:55%;float:right;margin-left:15px;"}

 Braze supports iOS apps, Android apps, web apps, and more.
 You can also opt to use a cross-platform wrapper SDK, like Xamarin or Unity.
 We typically see customers integrate anywhere from 1-6 weeks.
 Many customers have integrated Braze with just one engineer, depending on their breadth of technical skills and bandwidth.
 It's entirely dependent on your specific integration scope and how much time your team dedicates to the Braze project.

-![Abstract pyramid graphic representing the flow of information from a data source to a user device.][29]{: style="max-width:40%;float:right;margin-left:15px;"}

 You'll need developers who are familiar with:
 * Working in your app or site's native layer